thingsboard/thingsboard.github.io/docs/user-guide/rule-engine-2-0/tutorials/create-Inactivity-alarm.md

 # Configuring the Rule Chain

-Here is how our initial Root Rule Chain should look like.
-Please note that we have removed irrelevant rule nodes from the root rule chain.
+The following screenshot shows the initial Root Rule Chain.
+Please, note that the irrelevant rule nodes have been removed from the Root Rule Chain.

 ![image](/images/user-guide/rule-engine-2-0/tutorials/inactivity alarms/initial chain.png)

-We will modify default rule chain and will add two action nodes:
+The default rule chain has been modified by adding the following two action nodes:

- - **Create alarm** node and connect it to the **Message Type Switch** node with a relationship type **Inactivity Event**;
+ - The **Create alarm** node: connected to the **Message Type Switch** node with a relationship type **Inactivity Event**;

- - **Clear alarm** node and connect it to the **Message Type Switch** node with a relationship type **Activity Event**.
+ - The **Clear alarm** node: connected to the **Message Type Switch** node with a relationship type **Activity Event**.

-The following screenshot shows how the **Tutorial of Inactivity Event** Rule Chain should look like:
+The following screenshot shows how the final **Tutorial of Inactivity Event** Rule Chain should look like:

 ![image](/images/user-guide/rule-engine-2-0/tutorials/inactivity alarms/chain.png)